 By way of example of this new approach, a limited fishing period for razor clams was facilitated at Inishkea Islands in early 2016 following a stock survey and taking account of the risk assessment outcome of dredge activities on the Natura 2000 site.
-On reaching the recommended outtake, a statutory instrument was introduced to curtail further fishing: http://www.irishstatutebook.ie/eli/2016/si/137/made/en/print
+On reaching the recommended outtake, a statutory instrument was introduced to curtail further fishing.
+This instrument was revoked in the latter part of the year after a local management arrangement was agreed with fishermen and their representatives.